You were told to think outside the box, but nobody handed you the tools

 Creative thinking techniques as a daily practice: the cognitive shift ladder

 Knowing creative thinking techniques is useful.
 Practicing them consistently is what changes how you think.
-We call this progression the Cognitive Shift Ladder – a framework we developed for organizing creative thinking techniques into a progressive daily creativity practice.
+We call this progression the Cognitive Shift Ladder, a framework we developed at Goals and Progress for organizing creative thinking techniques into a progressive daily creativity practice.
 It sequences exercises from surface-level pattern disruption to deep structural reframing, building creative stamina the way interval training builds physical endurance.

 Level 1: perception shifts (5 minutes daily)